 Emily Carr in “Growing Pains”

 Emily Carr, (1871 – 1945), is a renowned Canadian artist and writer.
 Though she lived and died in Victoria, British Columbia, Carr studied in England and France and travelled extensively throughout coastal British Columbia and Alaska, inspired by First Nations people, art and landscapes.
 Best known as a painter and author, The Canadian Encyclopedia has described her as a Canadian Icon.

 Carr’s professional and personal records, along with over 1000 works of art, are preserved and made available by the BC Archives, part of the Royal British Columbia Museum, Victoria, BC.
 These works span her entire career and include manuscripts, major paintings in oil and watercolour, drawings, cartoons and works in clay and fabric.
 Quoted from Google Arts & Cu

 “The most astonishing thing about her career is that the most definitive part of it– the part upon which her reputation is based – occurred when she was in her late fifties and early sixties.
 Hers was a long and uncomfortable apprenticeship.”

 Robin Laurence, “Introduction: The Making of an Artist” in Growing Pains: The Autobiography of Emily Carr (Clarke Irwin Canadian Paperback on Kindle) by Emily Carr

 Thus, I am left wanting to know more.
-In future posts, I plan to feature other Emily Carr paintings, textiles, and pottery with quotes from her own writings — enough of reading what others say about her.
+In future posts, I plan to feature other Emily Carr paintings, textiles, and pottery with quotes from her own writings.
 Her literary accomplishments are equally as intriguing to me, so I will also review her books as time allows.